Skip to main content

 From this perspective, the Marcellus Shale offers a critical opportunity to take our energy future into our own hands.
 Development of this abundant source of natural gas has the potential to lower utility bills and support more fuel-efficient transportation.
 Natural gas also gives us the time we need to replace our declining fossil fuels with solar, wind and other renewable energy to guarantee energy security for our children and grandchildren.

-This page titled 3.5.2.3: Reframing the Question- Public Issues Forum is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.5.2.3: Reframing the Question- Public Issues Forum is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.